NUKnightLab/TimelineJS3/API.md

 * uniqueid: string, id of the new current slide

 Event is fired when the current slide changes.
-Maybe change this so that the event data consists for the previous and current slide index and/or ids.
-I don't necessarily know why we would need the previous index though.

 `color_change`